lukasmartinelli/lukasmartinelli.github.io/_posts/2014-11-17-php-dos-attack-revisited.md

 for forms but nowadays every web application uses a JSON API, which is still vulnerable to complexity attacks.

+You can try out some simple attacks yourself at [https://github.com/lukasmartinelli/php-dos-attack](https://github.com/lukasmartinelli/php-dos-attack).

 ## How it works

 [Hash Tables](https://en.wikipedia.org/wiki/Hash_table) are optimized to be